 - Leftover effects of any treatments

 The SSA will require medical documentation of these factors.
+Therefore, it’s essential that you provide as much documentation and proof as possible for cancer-related conditions.

 Cardiovascular System

 Heart-related conditions are some of the most common causes of disability in the United States, so it’s no surprise they’re included on this list.
-To decide if a cardiovascular disease or condition qualifies for SSDI, the Social Security Administration uses Section 4 of their Blue Book, which is broken down into eight subsections:
+To decide if cardiovascular disease or condition qualifies for SSDI, the Social Security Administration uses Section 4 of their Blue Book, which is broken down into eight subsections:

 - Aneurysm of the aorta or major branches